brettz9/webappfind/README-old.md

 1. "prompt" mode; see to-do below.
 1. "any" mode; see to-do below.
 1. Support local or remote stream inputs

-## Higher priority todos planned

-1. Added security
-    1. Disable further save attempts with bad ID supplied in case a however previously approved site is attempting to guess at the paths of (if the user has enabled path transmission), or at the GUID representing, other non-approved files
-    1. Check upon each save attempt that the loaded protocol is still registered as a handler (and remove usage notes above once implemented).
-    1. Listen for unregistration of protocols to disable acting on future messages from them (only relevant for pages already loaded in this session).

 ## Lower priority todos